hezy18/EEG-SVRec/README.md

 # Citation
-If you use our dataset, code or find MicroLens useful in your work, please cite our paper as:
+If you use our dataset, code or find EEG-SVRec useful in your work, please cite our paper as:

 ```bib
 @article{zhang2024eeg,